pha4ge/genotyping-specification/README.md

-# The PHA4GE Genotyping Contextual Data Specification
+# The PHA4GE Microbial Genotyping Data Specification

   - [About](#about)
   - [Ontology based data specifications](#ontology-based-data-specifications)